jimhigson/oboe.js-dissertation/main/main.md

 bring together the medium and the message by viewing the result of code while we write it, we can build in a series of small, iterative, correct steps and programming can be more explorative and expressive.
-Running the tests subtly, automatically hundreds of times per day isn't merely convenient, this build process noticeably improved the quality of the project's programming.
+Running the tests subtly, automatically, hundreds of times per day was not just convenient, this build process noticeably improved the quality of the project's programming.

 Integration tests are not run on save.
 They intentionally simulate a slow network so by the time they complete a programmer will have already context-switched to the next micro-task.
-Oboe's source is version controlled using git and hosted on Github.
-The integration tests are used as the final check before a branch in git is merged into the master.
+Oboe's source is version controlled using Git and hosted on Github.
+The integration tests are used as the final check before a branch in Git is merged into the master.

 Packaging to a single distributable file